-Former Special Counsel Jack Smith testifies before US Congress committee
+‘Willfully broke the law’: Special Counsel Jack Smith testifies to Congress

 Republican criticisms

-But Republicans on the House Judiciary Committee sought to portray Smith as a partisan shill whose mission was to take down the Democrats’ political rivals.
+But Republicans on the House Judiciary Committee sought to portray Smith as a partisan shill whose mission was to take down Biden’s political rival.

 Some of the most aggressive questioning came from Republican Representative Darrell Issa of California, who cast doubt on Smith’s independence as special prosecutor.